kizniche/Mycodo/docs/Frequently-Asked-Questions.md

 Here are a few frequently asked questions about Mycodo.
-There is also an [Question & Answer Forum](https://kylegabriel.com/forum/questions-answers-mycodo) that you can pose a question.
-However, do ensure it's relevant to the topic by reading the [stickied Q&A Post](https://kylegabriel.com/forum/questions-answers-mycodo/when-should-you-post-in-this-forum) to determine if it may be better suited for the [General Discussion Forum](https://kylegabriel.com/forum/general-discussion).
+There is also an [Question & Answer Forum](https://kylegabriel.com/forum/questions-answers-mycodo) that you can post new questions.
+However, to ensure it's relevant to the topic, read the [stickied Q&A Post](https://kylegabriel.com/forum/questions-answers-mycodo/when-should-you-post-in-this-forum) to determine if it may be better suited for the [General Discussion Forum](https://kylegabriel.com/forum/general-discussion).

 --------------